 For a classic preparation according to the Western style we recommend 2 grams of leaves (approx. 1 teaspoon) in a 150 ml cup with water at 90°C for an infusion time of one and a half minutes.

-If you want to try experimenting with infusions with this tea with different amounts of leaves, try to think of the appropriate amount to allow the leaf to expand freely into the liquid without being
+If you would like to experiment with infusing this tea with different amounts of leaves try to think of a suitable amount to allow the leaf to expand freely into the liquid without being compressed or hindered in doing so.
+By doing so, you will make the most of this product without hindering the extraction of flavour substances.

-The tea can be filtered for easier tasting and also the above brewing times are purely indicative so can be adjusted according to personal taste.
+The tea can be filtered for greater ease at the moment of tasting, and also the infusion times indicated above are intended to be purely indicative, so you can also adjust according to your personal taste.

-Store in a cool, dry place away from direct sunlight.
+It is recommended that Jin Xuan organic tea be stored in a cool, dry place away from direct sunlight.